projectcalico/calico/getting-started/kubernetes/managed-public-cloud/eks-multus.md

 ### Demo

-Create a namespace to isolate your demo resources.
+You should create a namespace in order to isolate resources created for this demo.

 ```bash
 kubectl create namespace calico-multus-demo
 ```

-Use `v1.multus-cni.io/default-network: aws-cni` annotation in pod manifest to attach it to the VPC network.
+Adding Multus crd to a pod manifest changes {{site.prodname}} with aws-k8s-cni plugin.
+Use [NetworkAttachmentDefinition](#add-aws-k8s-cni-configuration-to-multus) that you created earlier create a pod using IP addresses available in your AWS VPC.

 ```bash
 kubectl apply -f - <<EOF